tomatrow/tomatrow.github.io/_drafts/fearless.md

 * (2) Love others, fear leaves.
 * (3) Practicing love fits with God's love.

-Love hurts, since people will let you down, but never truing things is worthless.
+Love hurts, since people will let you down, but never trying things is worthless.
 There's no growth.
 These relationship teach us what God's love is like.

 His love remains if you accept it, else theres no relationship, similar to loving our enemies.